-Mark Hodgkinson has taken over from Chris Allwood as Managing Director of Welsh Slate.
+Mark Hodgkinson takes over as MD of Welsh Slate

 Welsh Slate, based in north Wales and working the quarries at Penrhyn and Cwt-Y-Bugail, has appointed a new managing director.